panel-attack/panel-attack/readme_themes.txt

 Note: non-optional data that are missing will automatically get replaced by default ones so they are kinda optional in that sense

-- "*.tff": add this file to customize the font, the file may have any name as long as the extension is ".tff"
+- "*.ttf": add this file to customize the font, the file may have any name as long as the extension is ".ttf"

 ~~ [.txt] ~~